News

 Rapid changes in the media landscape in recent years are well understood, thanks in no small part to the excellent work of Ofcom, Reuters and others.
 Print is dying, publishers are consolidating and social reigns supreme.

-Here are a few of the headlines.
+Here are the headlines.

 Local activation is essential to drive trust